PedroBergamo/Froth-Flotation-Model/README.md

 # Froth-Flotation-Model
-A model of a flotation cell made with linear regression
+A model of a flotation cell made using scikit-learn's linear regression.